-- 3 The development of a community facilities strategy was identified as a key activity in Council's Future-Kāpiti Long term plan 2015-35.
+- 3. The development of a community facilities strategy was identified as a key activity in Council's Future-Kāpiti Long term plan 2015-35.
 Community facilities are an important part of the Kāpiti community.
-They provide spaces for people to participate in leisure activities, ranging from competitive sport to passive recreation and community gatherings. - 4 Visitor Solutions are the consultants contracted by Council to write the draft strategy.
+They provide spaces for people to participate in leisure activities, ranging from competitive sport to passive recreation and community gatherings. - 4.
+Visitor Solutions are the consultants contracted by Council to write the draft strategy.
 They were awarded the contract through a request for proposal process.
-Visitor Solutions are respected consultants for the tourism, sports and recreation, arts and community development sector. - The purpose of the strategy is to provide a high-level district-wide understanding of the community facilities Council has now and those that are likely to be required in the future as the needs of the Kāpiti community change.
-The draft strategy provides a framework to guide strategic investment decisions from both a capital and an operational perspective to make best use of Council facilities and those owned or managed by others. - In order to draft the strategy based on sound knowledge and information, baseline research was undertaken including demographics, national trends and a stocktake of current facilities.
+Visitor Solutions are respected consultants for the tourism, sports and recreation, arts and community development sector. - 5.
+The purpose of the strategy is to provide a high-level district-wide understanding of the community facilities Council has now and those that are likely to be required in the future as the needs of the Kāpiti community change.
+The draft strategy provides a framework to guide strategic investment decisions from both a capital and an operational perspective to make best use of Council facilities and those owned or managed by others. - 6.
+In order to draft the strategy based on sound knowledge and information, baseline research was undertaken including demographics, national trends and a stocktake of current facilities.
 Existing strategies and policies were referred to and a series of community workshops were undertaken in conjunction with web surveys targeted at the users of facilities and facility managers.
 A community wide online survey captured feedback from those not representing specific groups.
-A total of 157 external groups submitted responses, 112 people attended workshops and 89 people responded to the community wide survey.
+A total of 157 external groups submitted responses, 112 people attended workshops and 89 people responded to the community wide survey. - 7.
+The draft strategy was out for a one month consultation period.
+Submissions closed on 3 May and 27 were received.
+A total of 8 submitters were heard representing ten submissions, at the Strategy and Policy committee meeting on 8 June 2017.
+A summary of the submissions and the proposed response, including a change to the strategy where appropriate, is included as Appendix 1.